Building your brand’s credibility is one of the main reasons to pursue a content marketing strategy.

 Visuals are incredibly powerful in content marketing.
 Check out this Slideshare deck to see what I mean:

 Everyone likes examples they can relate to, and case studies are perfect for illustrating a concept, strategy or approach in action.

 Case studies are extremely effective in bottom-of-funnel content when prospects are comparing your company to your competitors.
 Case studies also increase trust when you’re making specific claims about a product or service.

 Tip: If you refer to one case study several times on different blog posts, you don’t need to include the entire case study in each article.
 To avoid duplicate content, just host it on a page on your site that you can link to.

-Cite Credible Sources
+3. Cite Your Sources

 You can find an online statistic or source to back up just about any opinion, but with the recent spike in fake news, readers are more skeptical than ever about deciphering fiction from reality.

 I’m sure you wouldn’t intentionally cite a fake article as a source, but I’m referring to the grey area: studies with a curiously small sample size or those with questionable motivation behind the research.
 Here are a few great examples (and my source!)

 - The study that found Cranberry juice will cure a UTI was funded by Ocean Spray.